TritoLL/TritoLL/README.md

 - 🔭 I’m currently working on my portfolio, built with React.
 - ⚡ I use Unity as my game engine of choice, with C# as my language.
 - 🌱 In college, I'm learning C#, SQL, HTML/CSS/JS and more.
-- 🤔 I have an old game development project that I hope to bring back to life soon.
+- 🤔 I have an old game development project that I'll soon bring back to life...

 You can find my Steam games here: https://store.steampowered.com/search/?developer=TritoLL